AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 and check the mark bit if we need to read more bytes.

-The only noteworthy thing here is that we are using a little endian encoding so we have to shift bits read later farther to the right.
+The only noteworthy thing here is that we are using a little endian encoding so we have to shift bits read later farther to the left.
 Which we can do by keeping track of the current shift offset - `shift` in the code above.

 ### Signed values